bsmyth310/Module-9/README.md

     ## License

-    This application is covered under GPL license.
-Read more at [License: GPL v3](https://www.gnu.org/licenses/gpl-3.0)
+    This application is covered under MIT license.
+Read more at [License: MIT](https://opensource.org/licenses/MIT)

     ## Contributions